-A Practice Experience is a carefully planned and supervised learning experience.
-It connects the skills and knowledge acquired in the classroom with the pragmatic application of the practice of public health.
+The Applied Practice Experience (APE) is a carefully planned and supervised learning experience.
+It connects the skills and knowledge acquired in the classroom with the practice of public health.
 It is a required component of the Master of Public Health (MPH) degree.
-A practicum can provide the student with the opportunity to acquire, develop and improve communication skills, project management skills and problem solving skills using public health methods, principles and techniques.
-Moreover, it promotes hands-on public health practice, the exploration of career options and generates contacts with other public health professionals.
+The APE can provide students with the opportunity to acquire, develop, and improve communication skills, project management skills, and problem-solving skills through the implementation of public health methodologies, principles, and techniques.
+Moreover, it promotes hands-on public health practice, the exploration of career options, and strengthen a network with other public health professionals.

-The Capstone is a required component of the MPH degree that demonstrates synthesis of foundational and concentration competencies.
-Students in consultation with faculty select foundational and concentration-specific competencies appropriate to the student’s educational and professional goals.
-The Capstone represents a culminating experience where the student produces a high-quality written product that is appropriate for the student’s educational and professional objectives.
+The Practicum Capstone is also a required component of the MPH degree that demonstrates synthesis of foundational and concentration competencies.
+Students in consultation with a faculty advisor select foundational and concentration-specific competencies appropriate to the student’s educational and professional goals.
+The Practicum Capstone represents a culminating experience where the student produces a high-quality written product that is appropriate for the student’s educational and professional objectives.

-Eligibility to Register for Applied Practice Experience: Students are expected to enroll in APE once they have completed PHCO 0502 - Principles and Methods of Epidemiology, PHCO 0504 - Introduction to Biostatistics and their Concentration specific Core course.
-Students are encouraged to check with their faculty advisor if it is unclear what their concentration specific Core course is.
-Students are also encouraged to consider when they will be registering for their Capstone course and do the APE course 1-2 semesters before they start their Capstone course.
-Once students complete and submit the APE contract form with all appropriate signatures, they will be registered by the Office of Practice Coordinator.
+Eligibility to register for Applied Practice Experience – PRAC 0715: Students are expected to enroll in APE once they have completed Principles and Methods of Epidemiology – PHCO 0502, Introduction to Biostatistics – PHCO 0504, their concentration specific core course, and submission of a final, signed APE Learning Agreement.
+Students are encouraged to check with their faculty advisor if it is unclear what their concentration specific core course is.
+Students are also encouraged to consult with their academic advisors and consider when they will be registering for their capstone course and do the APE course 1-2 semesters before they start their Practicum Capstone course.
+Once students complete and submit the APE Learning Agreement to Canvas with all appropriate signatures, they will be registered by the Office of Community Engagement and Public Health Practice.

-Eligibility to Register for Capstone: Students are expected to enroll in Capstone once they have successfully completed the APE.
+Eligibility to Register for Practicum Capstone – PRAC 0716 (3-credits)/PRAC 0717 (1.5-credits, required two times): Students are expected to enroll in Practicum Capstone once they have successfully completed the APE.
 They are expected to do this near or at the end of their MPH curriculum.
-Students will be registered by the Graduate Practicum Director.

 Practicum is comprised of six total credits and consists of three parts: Practicum I (PRAC I), a 1-credit planning phase, and Practicum IIA/IIB (PRAC IIA/IIB), a 5-credit implementation phase.